Govt approves Rs 1,523 cr for procuring weapons, upgrading IT infra of CAPFs | Law-Order

 - India

-The government has approved Rs 1,523 crore for procuring state-of-the-art weapons and improve IT infrastructure of the Central Armed Police Forces (CAPFs), including the CRPF and BSF, in the next five years.
+The government has approved Rs 1,523 crore for procuring state-of-the-art weapons and improving the IT infrastructure of the Central Armed Police Forces (CAPFs), including the CRPF and BSF, in the next five years.

-The modernisation Plan-IV for CAPFs with a total financial outlay of Rs 1,523 crore is to be implemented by the MHA under the guidance of Home Minister Amit Shah from February 1, 2022 to March 31, 2026, it said.
+With a total financial outlay of Rs 1,523 crore, the modernisation is to be implemented by the MHA under the guidance of Home Minister Amit Shah from February 1, 2022 to March 31, 2026, it said.

 The scheme will equip the CAPFs with modern state-of-the-art weapons and equipment as per their operational requirement, keeping in view their deployment pattern in different theatres, it said, adding that upgraded IT solutions will also be provided.

-This would bolster the government's ability to address the challenges faced along the International Border, LoC, LAC as well as in different theatres, such as areas affected by Left Wing Extremism, Jammu and Kashmir, Ladakh and insurgency affected Northeastern states, the statement said.
+This would bolster the government's ability to address the challenges faced along the International Border, Line of Control (LoC), Line of Actual Control (LAC) as well as in different theatres, such as areas affected by Left Wing Extremism, Jammu and Kashmir, Ladakh and insurgency affected northeastern states, the statement said.
 The CAPFs are include the CRPF, BSF, CISF, ITBP, SSB, NSG and Assam Rifles.
 The Central Reserve Police Force (CRPF) is mostly deployed for internal security duties and the fighting militancy in Jammu and Kashmir.

 The Border Security Force (BSF) guards India's border with Pakistan and Bangladesh, besides also often handling internal security assignments.